nishoof/crts/README.md

 ## Summary

-- Fast-paced racing game concept combined with combat elements.
+- Fast-paced racing game concept combined with combat elements
-- Vehicle and character customization.
+- Vehicle and character customization
 - Real-time leaderboard

 ## About the project